 As of this writing it is possible to edit permissions on GROUP, USER-, TEMPLATE-, TASK- and DATASET-entities.
 AURORA has a rich set of permissions that can be set or removed on any given entity.
 These permissions are also inherited down the entity tree, which makes it possible to set permissions higher up that have effect further down.
 The permission structure of AURORA is divided into 4 categories:

 In order to edit permission on an entity you go to the “Manage Entity Tree” and then locate the entity you want to edit, click the icon with the 3 horizontal lines to the left of its name and select “Permissions…”.
-Then a separate window will open:
+Then a separate window will open.

 For practical reasons we can say that for most users, they should only edit permissions on datasets or the role groups of the research groups that owns the datasets (to make it effective for all datasets of that group).
 All other editing should be reserved for administrators.

 The inherited column will have a check mark in the middle of the []-clause if it has the permission in the respective row inherited from above in the tree.
 If nothing is inherited, there will be no checkmark there.
-If the entity that was chosen from the select-dialog has either deny or grant-permissions set on the entity that one is viewing (in the example above the “ROOT”-GROUP or top of the tree), the checkmarks will be checked or not.
+If the entity that was chosen from the edit-field has either deny or grant-permissions set on the entity that one is viewing (in the example above the “ROOT”-GROUP or top of the tree), the checkmarks will be checked or not.
 In the effective-column a check mark will be shown if the permission on the respective row is in effect or not (either through inheritance or grant or both - yes you can actually set grant and then inherit at the same time).

 The subscriptions view sets two properties on a group:

 An explanation of concepts is here required.
 All notifications sent by the Notification-service of AURORA must know which user(s) to send a notification to?
 All notifications are related to an entity in the entity-tree, typically to a dataset.
-What happens when the Notification-service attempts to sent a notification about eg. a dataset, is that it starts on the level of the dataset in the entity tree and then notifies the dataset creator of any messages.
+What happens when the Notification-service attempts to sent a notification about eg. a dataset, is that it starts on the level of the dataset in the entity tree and then notifies the dataset creator of any events.

 However, certain notifications in AURORA requires a voting process to commence, to decide if the given action is to be executed or not?
 Typically examples of such notifications are when a dataset has expired or if it has been asked to be removed.
-These types will start a voting process on wheter to eg. remove the dataset or not?
+These types will start a voting process on whether to eg. remove the dataset or not?
 If the user notified on the dataset-level in the entity tree does not vote or are not able to cast enough votes him-/herself, the notification will be escalated to the next level in the entity tree (the parent group of the dataset at first).
 The Notification-service then tries to determine if any user(s) have voting rights on that level and which users using what Notice-delivery.
 It then sends to these users.
-If these users does not answer or do something sufficient to stop the process, it will be escalated to the level in the entity tree.
+If these users does not answer or do something sufficient to stop the process, it will be escalated to the next level in the entity tree.

 The subscription view allows the user to edit the settings of which users subscribe to which Notice-deliveries and furthermore what number of votes they have, if any on that given group-level.